lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-Last title='Fragmentation Header for the Last Fragment'}

 * Rule ID: this field has a size of R - T - N - 1 bits in all fragments that are not the last one, when Window mode is used.
 In all other fragments, the Rule ID field has a size of R – T – N bits.
 The Rule ID in a fragment is set to a value that indicates that the data unit being carried is a fragment.
 This also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
 Rule ID may be used to signal which reliability option is in use.
-In any of the Packet modes, Rule ID is also used to indicate whether the fragment is a first transmission or a retransmission.

 * DTag: DTag stands for Datagram Tag.
 The size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
 The DTag field in all fragments